 Whip the sugar syrup into the gelatin/liquid mixture until it's really fluffy, about 10 to 12 minutes.
 When properly whipped, the mixture will be thick and will slowly slump back into the bowl when the beater is lifted (photo 4).

-Don't be tempted to stop the whipping early.
+Don't be tempted to stop the whipping early - whip for the full 10 to 12 minutes!
 There are consequences, as I discovered.

 Step 4: Dry and cut the marshmallows